-Are you attending Showcases, maybe even this weekend?
+Are you attending showcase tournaments, maybe even this weekend?

-Your club coaches have stressed for you the importance of going to showcase events.
-Maybe you have already attended one or more.
+Your club coaches have stressed for you the importance attending a showcase tournament (or several), or maybe you have already attended one or more.
 It is different than a tournament.
 At these events, you have probably heard from your coaches that you are showcasing your skills.
 Teams like to win, but this is the one event in which winning is a secondary goal.
 The primary goal is for college coaches to see high school athletes and if they like what they see, to contact them.

 The college coach is there because there are thousands of players to look at in the same place.
 They did not come just to see you play.
 They came to see you and a hundred other players like you as quickly as they can.
 You may not notice, but coaches are not even watching full games.
 They are watching your team play for 20 minutes or half a game and then they move on because they have a lot of players to see.
 Efficiency is the name of the game.